Valueing a R.S. Paisley

 Head Stock

 Generally, all the hardware should look the the pictures above.
-This is my guitar and is in extreme mint condition.
+This is my guitar which is in extreme mint condition.

 Then, there is the wear on the fet board.
 Naturally, if somebody has played on the guitar, this is always the case.
 Since the wood is relatively light of color (Maple), it shows.
 It can be restored by a craftsman, but should always be done with extreme caution.
 The neck should also have the signature star on it and should have the Richie Sambora Signature.
 If not, the neck is not the original neck.
 Period.